List of city and town halls in France

-This is a list of city and town halls in France.
-The list is sortable by building age and height, and provides a link to the database of monuments historique, which is a listing of buildings and structures important to France's architectural and historical cultural heritage, where relevant.

-This list, which has been compiled using the list of the largest cities and towns of France published by "About France" to ensure completeness, includes over 250 surviving buildings.
+Many city and town hall buildings in France survive, of which some 400 of the more significant ones have been included on this list.
 The oldest town hall is Hôtel de Ville, La Rochelle completed in 1298, and the tallest town hall is Hôtel de Ville, Lille with a clock tower which rises to 104 m.

+This list of city and town halls—compiled using the list of the largest cities and towns of France published by "About France" to ensure completeness— is sortable by building age and height, and, where relevant, provides a link to the database of monuments historique, which is a listing of buildings and structures important to France's architectural and historical cultural heritage.